You are leaving risk-strategies.com

 There are lessons to be learned from real-life courier losses and associated insurance claims.
-Below, we offer three examples of common claims and outcomes to help courier owners like you avoid these potential “potholes” and develop better risk management strategies.
+Here’s three examples of common claims and outcomes to help courier and same-day delivery owners avoid potential “potholes”, and develop better risk management strategies.

 The following are portrayals of actual scenarios and claims, although courier identities have been concealed.
 Learn from these all-too-common mistakes.